 According to legends, chewing quid of betel nuts and areca nuts has been a custom since the Hung King period and connected with the antique legend of betel and areca.

-Peasants always carry their dieu cay (pipe for smoking while ploughing the rice fields).
+Peasants always carry their dieu cay (pipe for smoking while plow the rice fields).

-I do hope that you have gained an in-depth understandings of some traditional custom of Vietnam such as chewing Betel Nuts, Areca Nuts & Smoking tobacco.
+Hanoi Eco Tour do hope that you have gained an in-depth understanding of some traditional custom of Vietnam such as chewing Betel Nuts, Areca Nuts & Smoking tobacco